oat-sa/taohub-articles/forge/tutorials/massive-import-of-test-takers-using-csv.md

 You can of course use existing CSV data files of your organization that have more than these properties as a basis.
 The mapping between your properties and the properties of the Test Taker class in the TAO ontology will be done at import time later on.

 You probably noticed in the TAO properties’ descriptions that the type of **UserUILg** is Resource.
 This means that you have to provide a value corresponding to a URI (Universal Resource Identifier) that identifies a resource in the database.
 In TAO every resource is identified with a URI.
 Because languages are instances of the language class, they are considered as resources.
 In this example, the language resource in use for both properties is the English one, identified by the *http://www.tao.lu/Ontologies/TAO.rdf\#LangEN* URI.
-Other language resources exists in TAO such *as http://www.tao.lu/Ontologies/TAO.rdf\{#langen-uri-other-language-resources-exists-in-tao-such-as-httpwwwtaoluontologiestaordf}

-LangFR* where *FR* is the ISO code for the French language.
+Other language resources exists in TAO such *as http://www.tao.lu/Ontologies/TAO.rdf\#LangFR* where *FR* is the ISO code for the French language.

-###2.2.
-Rows of data{#22-rows-of-data}
+### 2.2.
+Rows of data

 Each row of the file is related to a Test Taker to import in the database.
 Each cell of the row is a value to be set for a particular property.